-Mingfeng Lin is an Associate Professor of Information Technology Management at the Scheller College of Business, Georgia Institute of Technology.
-He studies Internet-enabled communities, marketplaces, and business models as drivers of innovation and entrepreneurship, including but not limited to:
+Mingfeng Lin is an Associate Professor of Information Technology Management (ITM) and the ITM PhD Program Coordinator at the Scheller College of Business, Georgia Institute of Technology.
+He studies financial technologies (FinTech), Internet-enabled communities and markets, as well as business models as drivers of innovation and entrepreneurship.
+Specifically he has done or is conducting research on:

 Prior to joining Georgia Tech in summer 2018, he was an Associate Professor in the MIS Department, Eller College of Management, University of Arizona.
 His CV is available here, and his ORCID page is at:

 Robert H. Smith School of Business, University of Maryland, College Park (2005-2010)

 Master of Arts in Economics

 Bachelor of Arts in Economics

 I am interested in empirical studies of online markets and communities, especially two types of markets: online crowdfunding and online labor markets.
 I am particularly interested in validating, or proposing, various mechanisms that can help mitigate the issue of information asymmetry (or trust) between different stakeholders of the market.
 I am also interested in empirical studies of interactions among consumers, or between consumers and businesses.